Last updated: January 6, 2022

-- If a shipment is canceled by Freightos.com, a Seller must confirm if there are incurred costs within 2 business days of receiving the cancellation notification.
+- If a shipment is cancelled by Freightos.com, a Seller must confirm if there are incurred costs within 2 business days of receiving the cancellation notification.

-- If communications are not carried out in the prescribed manner, the Seller will not be entitled to any incurred costs on canceled shipments.
+- If communications are not carried out in the prescribed manner, the Seller will not be entitled to any incurred costs on cancelled shipments.

 5. Lost Cargo